-In 2022, a revised approach to signage is being implemented that builds on efforts to date to increase public awareness of EarlyON Child and Family Centres.
-CMSMs and DSSABs working with EarlyON providers will produce EarlyON signage for their communities by utilizing EarlyON funding to cover the costs.
+CMSMs and DSSABs working with EarlyON providers may produce EarlyON signage for their communities by utilizing EarlyON funding to cover the costs.
 EarlyON signage must be produced in alignment with the ministry's Visual Identity Guideline.
 Brand assets (e.g. logos) and templates are available for download by CMSMs and DSSABs and service providers through the Dropbox website.

-CMSMs/DSSABs are required to submit mock-ups of customized signage to the ministry for approval, prior to production.
-CMSMs/DSSABs may contact the ministry at EarlyON@ontario.ca for assistance with EarlyON branding/signage.
+CMSMs and DSSABs are required to submit mock-ups of customized signage to the ministry for approval, prior to production.
+CMSMs and DSSABs may contact the ministry at Early ON@ontario.ca for assistance with Early ON branding/signage.